 Sweater weather?
 Winterizing your birds unfortunately does not mean adorable little sweaters.
-Yes, it’s adorable and it's hard not to smile at those memes circulating around the internet too.
+Yes, these sweater are adorable, and it's hard not to smile at those memes circulating around the internet, too.
 However, they do not need sweaters and it can sadly cause stress to your feathered family (and be very painful if they're still molting).

-Feeding & Snacking - Keeping Your Chickens Warm
+Winter Feeding & Snacking: Keeping Your Chickens Warm

 In the winter, continue to feed your chickens fully balanced layer feed with minimum waste (low dust), such as Grubbly Fresh Pecks.
 It's crucial that your flock gets the best nutrition, especially during extreme temps.